dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 ---

 This article describes the procedure to transfer a domain registered with DNSimple to another registrar.
-The term *gaining registrar* refers to the registrar where you want to transfer the domain to, the *losing registrar* is the current registrar for the domain, in this case DNSimple.
+The term *gaining registrar* refers to the registrar where you want to transfer the domain, the *losing registrar* is the current registrar for the domain, in this case DNSimple.

-## Before you start
+## Before starting

 <warning>
 Once a domain transfer is started, you won't be able to change the name servers on the domain.
 If you want to change your name servers, you must change them before requesting your transfer at your new domain registrar.